vedph/cadmus_web/doc/edit-state.md

 - `facets`: the list of all the facets definitions.
 - `flags`: the list of all the flags definitions.
 - `typeThesaurus`: the optional thesaurus for model-types.
 This (if present) is used to display human-friendly part types names from their IDs.
 Otherwise, the raw IDs are displayed.
+- `itemBrowserThesaurus`: the optional thesaurus for items browsers.
+This (if present) is used to display the items browsers menu, using each thesaurus entry ID as part of the target route, and its value as the menu's label.